 If the type of bachelorette getaway you have in mind seems at odds with a certain friend's beliefs, it is probably best to exclude them from the invite list and save them from an awkward trip.
 In this situation, and depending on your relationship, it may be best to explain your reasoning to them in person so they don't feel slighted.
 Keep this in mind if the tables are turned and you find yourself facing a friend that declines an invitation to participate for the same reasons.
 In the end, it is more important that you accept your friend's personal beliefs than damage your relationship over their presence during some or all bachelorette activities.

 "If you have a great relationship with your mom, aunt, or other family member, go ahead and include them.
 Just remember to make sure everyone on the guest list would be comfortable participating or observing—including you."
 Harrison says.
 An afternoon at your favorite winery or a day at the spa?
 Invite Mom and your aunt to come along.
 A weekend in Vegas?
 You may want to leave those family members at home.
-The last thing you want yourself, your besties, or your family members to be feeling during the bach bash is discomfort or judgement.
-There are plenty of other pre-wedding events, like brunches and showers, to invite loved ones of all stages and ages so no one should be feeling left out in the end.
+The last thing you want yourself, your besties, or your family members to be feeling during the bach bash is discomfort or judgment.
+There are plenty of other pre-wedding events, like brunches and showers, to invite loved ones of all stages and ages, so no one should be feeling left out in the end.